 BENG 575Intellectual Property, Regulatory Concepts and Product Development3

 All graduate course prerequisites must be completed prior to enrollment.
-Each graduate course must be completed with a grade of B or better to apply toward the MS program.
-The graduate courses may be counted as Technical Electives or Concentration Core courses towards the Bioengineering, BS program requirements with approval by the academic advisor of the BS program and the program director of the MS program (or the bioengineering department chair).
+Each graduate course must be completed with a grade of B- or better to apply toward the MS program.
+The graduate courses may be counted as Technical Electives or select core courses towards the Bioengineering, BS program requirements.

-For more detailed information on coursework and timeline requirements, see AP.6.7 Bachelor's/Accelerated Master's Degrees policies.
+For more detailed information on coursework and timeline requirements, see AP.6.7 Bachelor's/Accelerated Master's Degrees and AP1.4.4 Graduate Course Enrollment by Undergraduates policies.

 Mechanical Engineering, BS / Bioengineering, Accelerated MS